TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 • Eliminating some complicated tax deductions that benefit select taxpayers;and Resubmitting

 some previously proposed measures.
-CAMPAIGN ENDORSERS LIST
+CAMPAIGN ENDORSERS LIST l

 The Patrick-Murray Administration's proposed tax reforms result in a simpler and fairer tax system by BECOME AN ENDORSER